headspace

 free & confidential

-Available at headspace Mount Gambier for all young people aged 12-25.
+Available every Thursday at headspace Mount Gambier for all young people aged 12-25.

-Meet with the non-judgemental and friendly nurse for:
+Meet with the youth friendly Community Nurse for:

 Call 8725 0443 or email headspacemgadmin@unitingcommunties.org to make an appointment.